Skip to content

 How It Works Under the Hood

-Understanding the data flow can help you troubleshoot and build advanced workflows:
+Understanding data flow can help you troubleshoot and build advanced workflows:

 1. Trigger: Espanso detects your keyword (e.g., :demo).

-2. Execute: Espanso runs the EspansoDynamicForms.exe executable with the path to your form config.
+2. Execute: Espanso runs EspansoDynamicForms.exe executable with the path to your form config.

-3. Render: The app reads the .yml config, resolving any templated paths.
+3. Render: App reads .yml config, resolving any templated paths.

-4. Visualize: The window opens, rendering the form controls defined in schema and uischema.
+4. Visualize: Window opens, rendering form controls defined in schema and uischema.

 6. Capture: Espanso captures this output and pastes it into your active application.